A near-term quantum algorithm for solving linear systems of equations based on the Woodbury identity: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the U.S. Department of Energy through the Los Alamos National Laboratory.
-Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (Contract No. 89233218CNA000001).
-DO and JG acknowledge support from Los Alamos National Laboratory's Laboratory Directed Research and Development program through project 20220077ER and YS acknowledges support from Los Alamos National Laboratory's Laboratory Directed Research and Development program through project 20210639ECR.
+Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration (NNSA) of U.S. Department of Energy (Contract No. 89233218CNA000001).
+DO, JMH, and JG acknowledge support from Los Alamos National Laboratory's Laboratory Directed Research and Development program through project 20220077ER and YS acknowledges support from Los Alamos National Laboratory's Laboratory Directed Research and Development program through project 20210639ECR.
+EP, RL, and SE acknowledge support from the NNSA's Advanced Simulation and Computing Beyond Moore's Law Program at Los Alamos National Laboratory.
+SG acknowledges support from the United States Department of Energy through the Computational Science Graduate Fellowship (DOE CSGF) under grant number DE-SC0019323.
+This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
+The Oak Ridge Leadership Computing Facility provided access to the Quantinuum H1-2 computer.
+This research also relied on the use of IBM Quantum services through the IBMQ-LANL Quantum Hub.